Hook (film): Pre-production

 Meanwhile, Paramount and Hart moved forward on production with Nick Castle as director.
-Hart began to work on a new storyline when his son, Jake, showed his family a drawing.
+Hart began to work on a new storyline when his son Jake showed his family a drawing.
 "We asked Jake what it was and he said it was a crocodile eating Captain Hook, but that the crocodile really didn't eat him, he got away," Hart reflected.
 "As it happens, I had been trying to crack Peter Pan for years, but I didn't just want to do a remake.
 So I went, 'Wow.
 Hook is not dead.
 The crocodile is.
-We've all been fooled'.
+We've all been fooled.'
 In 1986, our family was having dinner and Jake said, 'Daddy, did Peter Pan ever grow up?'
-My immediate response was, 'No, of course not'.
+My immediate response was, 'No, of course not.'
 And Jake said, 'But what if he did?'
 I realized that Peter did grow up, just like all of us baby boomers who are now in our forties.
 I patterned him after several of my friends on Wall Street, where the pirates wear three-piece suits and ride in limos."

-Tom Hanks was Spielberg's original choice for the role of Peter Pan.

-Joseph Mazzello auditioned for the role of Jack Banning, he was turned down because he was deemed too young for the role.
-Mazzello was later cast as Tim Murphy in Jurassic Park.
+Many fans believed Tom Hanks was Spielberg's original choice for the role of Peter Pan.
+Hanks has debunked that rumour.
+Kevin Kline was also considered for the role but was unable to commit due to reshoots for Soapdish.
+Joseph Mazzello auditioned for the role of Jack Banning, but was turned down because he was deemed too young for the role.
+Mazzello was cast later as Tim Murphy in Jurassic Park.

-David Bowie, Christopher Lloyd, and Donald Sutherland were considered for Captain Hook.